 Instructions

-1. Preheat oven to 375 degrees.
-Grease 4 (8 ounce) gratin dishes, ramekins or shell baking dishes.
+• Preheat oven to 375 degrees.
+Grease 4 (8-ounce) oval gratin dishes, ramekins, or shell baking dishes.

-8. Place baking dishes on a large rimmed cookie sheet and bake for around 25 minutes, or until the mixture is bubbly hot and the topping is lightly browned.
-If top doesn’t brown, run under the broiler for a minute or two.
+• Place baking dishes on a large rimmed cookie sheet and bake until the mixture is bubbly hot, and the topping is lightly browned – around 25 minutes in ramekins or shell dishes and about 20 minutes if using oval gratin dishes.

 Notes